 There is a growing need for accurate reporting in this area.
 Awareness of environmental issues stimulates more interest in the environment.
 I believe the various environmental crises we are facing will become more and more evident and people will start to demand action from their politicians.
 For myself, I would love to see a new show on the C.B.C. where environmental issues could be discussed on a weekly basis.
 If the news value of these issues continues to increase we may see such a program.

-I believe any one who wants to be a journalist needs a general university degree, preferably with a mix of science and the arts.
+I believe anyone who wants to be a journalist needs a general university degree, preferably with a mix of science and the arts.
 It is important to learn as many subjects as possible as you never know where you might be assigned.
 Environmental reporters need to feel comfortable with the sciences, history, international affairs, politics, psychology, business, economics and other topics in order to cover issues properly.
 There are few news outlets that can afford to have one person assigned solely to the environment.
-It is more difficult to get a job as a journalist without a Masters degree in journalism.
+It is more difficult to get a job as a journalist without a master's degree in journalism.
 Once you have your education locate an intern position where you can demonstrate your ability to deliver a quality news item as a reporter or as an environmental columnist.

 There are no typical hours for a reporter.
-Most reporters are always "on" and at some psychological level we are always looking for stories and absorbing information because you never can be sure what you will find useful.
+Most reporters are always "on" and at some psychological level, we are always looking for stories and absorbing information because you never can be sure what you will find useful.
 I can expect to be called at home, on weekends, even on holidays when big stories break.
-It’s more than worth it when I travel to important events, and am able to interview people who are making history.
+It’s more than worth it when I travel to important events and I am able to interview people who are making history.
 I have the opportunity to talk with many amazing people from various countries and I enjoy telling their stories to my audience.

 I hope my reporting has helped raise awareness that we are losing the natural environment of our beautiful, livable, blue planet.
 We all bear individual responsibility.
 It is important for me to feel I’ve made a contribution, even if only one person is affected by my story.